lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

   [assertion]: https://wiki.mozilla.org/Identity/BrowserID#Identity_Assertion

-Invocation of this call will cause a status event of type `requesting` to be emitted immediately, followed by either a status event with type either `logged_out` or `logged_in`.
-In the event that the user chose to share an email address, a `login` event will be also fired which will contain an assertion.
+**NOTE:** This function must be invoked in a click handler as the result of user interaction with the webpage.

+Once the user finishes interacting with the dialog, a `loginstatechange` event will be emitted indicating the results of the interaction.

 This call returns no value, and may throw upon error (i.e. invalid parameters).